Ericsson/paf/doc/man/pafd.8.md

 documentation and is not seen in the by clients to the Pathfinder server.

+The default max client idle time (in seconds) may by configured by adding a *max_idle_time* key to the domain dictionary.
+The default is 30 seconds.
+The actual maximum idle time may be lower (e.g., if a client has published services with a low time-to-live [TTL]).

 Each element of the *sockets* list is a socket.
 A socket is either the address in the form of a string (in XCM format), or a dictionary, where the address must be the value of the key *addr*.